6 Factors that increase the use of shared spaces

 Tools For The Task

 People prefer to work in spaces that make it easy.
-It is only when you put a blanket down in the park that people gather around.

 Consider the following; a writing surface, appropriate seating (with back support and not too low), display monitor or whiteboard, the size, shape & height of the meeting table (if any).